-JMX API instrumentation can be accessed either through existing management protocols such as the Simple Network Management Protocol (SNMP), or through proprietary protocols.
-The MBean server relies on protocol adaptors and connectors to make a JMX agent accessible from management applications outside the agent's Java Virtual Machine (JVM).
+The MBean server relies on protocol adaptors and connectors to make a JMX agent accessible from management applications outside the agent's JVM.
 Each adaptor provides a view through a specific protocol of all MBeans registered in the MBean server.
-For example, an HTML adaptor could display an MBean in a browser.